-Staff should be familiar with the School's Behaviour Policy promoting positive behaviour through the Pupil Council, PSHCE lessons, circle time, assemblies, talks with outside organisations such as SchoolBeat and NSPCC, displays, stories etc. Members of the school community should be encouraged to report instances of bullying straight away.
-Students may also be used to support other students e.g., circle of friends, peer mediation.
-Students should be made aware that being a bystander to bullying could mean being complicit in that bullying.
+Staff should be familiar with the school's Behaviour Policy promoting positive behaviour through the school council, circle time, assemblies, displays, stories etc. Members of the school community should be encouraged to report instances of bullying straight away.
+Pupils may also be used to support other pupils e.g., circle of friends, peer mediation, buddying.
+Pupils should be made aware that being a bystander to bullying could mean being complicit in that bullying.
 Whistle-blowers who act in good faith will be supported irrespective of the outcome.
+All classes have behaviour expectations in the classrooms and children are reminded about these on a regular basis.
+Certain children's charities, drama groups or visits from The Police, specialist therapists (such as our in-house Play Therapist and Senior School well-being nurse) carry out sessions with the pupils covering different aspects of relationships.

-6. Who bullying can be reported to?
+6. Who can bullying be reported to?

 All members of staff take bullying seriously.
-Students are encouraged to tell someone straight away if they think they are being bullied or if one of their friends is being bullied, or if they find themselves as a bystander to a bullying situation.
+Pupils are encouraged to tell someone straight away if they think they are being bullied or if one of their friends is being bullied, or if they find themselves as a bystander to a bullying situation.
 In assemblies/PSHCE lessons they are told they can tell any adult including:

 - A member of staff in the playground

 - Their class teacher

 - Lunch time supervisors

 - Classroom assistants

 - Office staff

 - The Headteacher

 - Their parents

-- A friend or fellow student who is prepared to tell an adult
+- A friend or fellow pupil who is prepared to tell an adult